pedrorijo91/onfido-document-FFAMS/README.md

 ## Dependencies & Integration

-How does it interact with existing services/functionality/components, both upstream and downstream?
-Consider both existing and planned software and services

-A: Most of the communication is done using REST API's.
+Most of the communication between the components is done using REST APIs.
 Given the simplicity of the services there's no need to use something more powerful as GraphQL.

 Given the type of data, we'd start by using JSON on the requests.
 Protobuffers could be interesting if our data model evolved regularly over time, but since we don't expect very regular updates we can sacrifice the potential performance wins by using JSON which is much more widespread and supported

+The only exception in the communication is between the FFAMS component and the Alert Service component.
+These 2 components are decoupled and use async communication through events as explained before.
+This allows to expand to different alerting mechanisms with less changes.

 ## Interfaces

-Q: What interfaces and operations might this expose?

-A: The application as a whole just exposes a public operation: image upload for risk detection.
+The application as a whole just exposes a public operation: image upload for risk detection.

 Each of the components offers a minimal set of operations as well.